OPERA PROGRAMS BERLIN

 As an educator, Julie’s passion lies in helping singers make the transition from student to professional, and in guiding talented people to the places where they are needed.
 She has served as a vocal coach, preparing singers for auditions and talent competitions, as well as an audition panelist and advisor.
 With organizations such as Opera Programs Berlin, Dramatic Voices Program Berlin, Irrational Entertainment, Midwest Early Opera Works, Voci Inglesi, Berlin Wagner Gruppe and Berliner Opernverein, she has facilitated performance opportunities for singers seeking additional stage experience and the chance to hone their craft in a supportive, professional environment.

-An active concert performer and recitalist, her recent appearances include concerts at the US Consul General in Düsseldorf and the Residence of the US Ambassador to Germany in Berlin; a song recital at the University of Pittsburg at Greensburg; and numerous operatic concerts in the Choriner Opernsommer.
+An active concert performer and recitalist, her recent appearances include a concert of Bellini's music in the Deutsche Oper Berlin Tischlerei; concerts at the US Consul General in Düsseldorf and the Residence of the US Ambassador to Germany in Berlin; a song recital at the University of Pittsburg at Greensburg; and numerous operatic concerts in the Choriner Opernsommer.
 She is a frequent interpreter of the music of American expatriate composer Paul Bowles.

 Picture